crescent-network/crescent/x/liquidstaking/spec/06_end_block.md

 ## Auto-Withdraw-Re-Stake

-- If the sum of the withdrawn rewards(balance) and the upcoming rewards(all delegations rewards) of `LiquidStakingProxyAcc` exceeds `RewardTrigger` of the `LiquidTokens`, the reward is automatically withdrawn and re-stake.
+- If the sum of the withdrawn rewards(balance) and the upcoming rewards(all delegations rewards) of `LiquidStakingProxyAcc` exceeds `RewardTrigger` of the `DelShares`, the reward is automatically withdrawn and re-stake.